Combinatorial Markov chains on linear extensions: Outlook

 Two of our Markov chains, the uniform promotion graph and the uniform transposition graph, are irreducible and have the uniform distribution as their stationary distributions.
 Moreover, the former is irreversible and has the advantage of having tunable parameters $x_1, \dots, x_n$ whose only constraint is that they sum to 1.
 Because of the irreversibility property, it is plausible that the mixing times for this Markov chain is smaller than the ones considered by Bubley and Dyer~\cite{bubley.dyer.1999}.
 Hence the uniform promotion graph could have possible applications for uniformly sampling linear extensions of a large poset.
 This is certainly deserving of further study.

 It would also be interesting to extend the results of Brown and Diaconis~\cite{brown_diaconis.1998} (see also~\cite{athanasiadis_diaconis.2010}) on rates of convergences to the Markov chains in this paper.
-For the Markov chains corresponding to $\R$-trivial monoids of Section~\ref{section.chains}, one can find polynomial times exponential bounds for the rates of convergences after $\ell$ steps of the form $c \;\ell^k \lambda^{\ell-k}$, where $c$ is the number of chambers, $\lambda = \max_i (1-x_i)$, and $k$ is a parameter associated to the poset.
-It is worth pursuing better bounds for the rates of convergence.
+For the Markov chains corresponding to $\R$-trivial monoids of Section~\ref{section.chains}, one can find polynomial time exponential bounds for the rates of convergences after $\ell$ steps of the form $c \;\ell^k \lambda^{\ell-k}$, where $c$ is the number of chambers, $\lambda = \max_i (1-x_i)$, and $k$ is a parameter associated to the poset.
+More details on rates of convergences and mixing times can be found in~\cite{ayyer_klee_schilling.2013}.

 In this paper, we have characterized posets, where the Markov chains for the promotion graph yield certain simple formulas for their eigenvalues and multiplicities.
-The eigenvalues have explicit expressions for rooted forests and there is an explicit combinatorial interpretation for the multiplicities as derangement numbers of permutations for unions of chains by Theorem~\ref{theorem.poset derangements}.
+The eigenvalues have explicit expressions for rooted forests and there is a concrete combinatorial interpretation for the multiplicities as derangement numbers of permutations for unions of chains by Theorem~\ref{theorem.poset derangements}.
 However, we have not covered all possible posets, whose promotion graphs have nice properties.
 For example, the non-zero eigenvalues of the transition matrix of the promotion graph of the poset in Example~\ref{example.running example} are given by

 even though the corresponding monoid is not $\R$-trivial (in fact, it is not even aperiodic).
+Note that the last eigenvalue is negative.
 On the other hand, not all posets have this property.
 In particular, the poset with covering relations $1<2,1<3$ and $1<4$ has six linear extensions, but the characteristic polynomial of its transition matrix does not factorize at all.
 It would be interesting to classify all posets with the property that all the eigenvalues of the transition matrices of the promotion Markov chain are linear in the probability distribution $x_i$.
 In such cases, one would also like an explicit formula for the multiplicity of these eigenvalues.
 In this paper, this was only achieved for unions of chains.
+Further details are discussed in~\cite{ayyer_klee_schilling.2013}.